visipedia/tfrecords/README.md

 # tfrecords
 Convenience functions to create tfrecords that can be used with classification, detection and keypoint localization systems.
 The [create_tfrecords.py](create_tfrecords.py) file will help create the correct tfrecords to feed into those systems.

+There are configuration parameters that dictate whether to store the raw images in the tfrecords or not (`store_images=True` in `create_tfrecords.create` method or `--store_images` when calling `create_tfrecords.py` from the command line).
+If you choose not to store the raw images in the tfrecords, then you should be mindful that the `filename` field needs to be a valid path on the system where you will be processing the tfrecords.
+Also, if those images are too big, you may find that your input pipelines for your model struggle to fill the input queues.
+Resizing images to 800px seems to work well.

 # Inputs